 DART

-ADA Title II Compliance for Higher Education: What You Need to Know Before April 2026
+ADA Title II Compliance for Higher Education: 2026 Update on the Extended Deadlines

-A comprehensive guide for accessibility coordinators, IT directors, and institutional leadership.
+A guide for accessibility coordinators, IT directors, and institutional leadership.
+Updated April 2026 to reflect the DOJ's Interim Final Rule extending compliance dates.

 What is ADA Title II?